ABOUT THIS WORKSHOP

 Final sculptures are approximately 24in x 12in x 12in; build, problem solve, create.

 Patty Mooney lives and works in the Woodstock / Kingston area.
-A sculptor who relishes the open-ended creatives process, Patty uses an eclectic palette of materials both manufactured and natural to solve expressive, aesthetic and practical problems that arise in her evolving oeuvre of work.
+A sculptor who relishes the open-ended creative process, Patty uses an eclectic palette of materials both manufactured and natural to solve expressive, aesthetic and practical problems that arise in her evolving oeuvre of work.
 She is a seasoned educator having recently retired from teaching art at Saugerties High School for 20 years.
 Her teaching style leans on guiding students through the creative process to explore and discover their own answers.

 In an effort to maintain our non-toxic environment, the Woodstock School of Art does not permit the use of turpentine or mineral spirits in the painting studios.
 Additionally, please refrain from wearing perfume, cologne or scents of any kind.
 Learn more.